ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ## Create the object types

-Since the data map to a GraphQL `Object`, you need to define this object type.
+Since the data used in this guide map to a GraphQL Object, you first have to define this object type.
 In Ballerina, a GraphQL output object can be defined using either a service type or a record type.

 > **Note:** Since the GraphQL spec does not allow using an input object as an output object, the same record type cannot be used as the input type of a method and the output type of a method.

-To add the definition of the `CovidData` object type, add the code below to the API template file (i.e., `main.bal`).
+To add the definition of the `CovidData` object type, add the code below to the `service.bal` file.

 ```ballerina
 public distinct service class CovidData {